 While major media agencies own agency trading desks, there are also independent trading desks (ITDs) that smaller agencies or advertisers own and operate.

 What is an ad server?

-Adtech uses technology to facilitate media buying and optimising ad spend.
+AdTech uses technology to facilitate media buying and optimizing ad spend.
 Martech uses technology to automate or facilitate marketing strategy implementation and processes based on a brand’s first-party audience insights and through the brand’s owned media channels, like social media accounts, email, website, content marketing and sales nurturing activities.
 Marketing and sales teams are the primary martech users.

 2. Operational efficiencies for campaigns

-Because of adtech, advertisers and agencies can plan and measure their campaigns more efficiently and effectively.
+Because of AdTech, advertisers and agencies can plan and measure their campaigns more efficiently and effectively.
 AdTech tools, like ad servers, allow for a bird’s eye view of an advertising campaign, giving an advertiser or agency visibility into where their ads are, and how they are performing.
-This optimises productivity and saves time in the ad buying and planning process.
+This optimizes productivity and saves time in the ad buying and planning process.

 3. Insights across the marketing funnel

 AdTech does away with one-ad-fits-all advertising, as it enables brands to share their stories in unique ways depending on where consumers are in the marketing funnel.
 Through Amazon DSP in particular, brands have access to exclusive insights so they can refine how to reach audiences at different stages of their shopping journey, including reengaging audiences that have shown previous interest in their product or service.